jdersch/PERQemu/PERQemu/Readme-source.txt

     in the \PROM directory.

-- RasterOp - 99.9% complete.
+- RasterOp - Complete.
 The newest cycle-accurate emulation, working with the new Memory implementation, is enabled by default.
 The old "fake" RasterOp code is gone.